Enjoy the same spicy flavor in this Chipotle Rancheros Frittata as you would huevos rancheros, but its healthier, lower in carbs, & higher in protein.

 Chipotle Rancheros Frittata

-- 28 ounce can whole tomatoes in juice
+- 28 ounces whole tomatoes in juice (one large can)

 - 1/2 yellow onion minced

-- handful chopped cilantro minced, some reserved for garnish
+- 1/4 cup cilantro minced, some reserved for garnish

-- 1-2 tablespoons chopped canned chipotle chiles in adobo
+- 2 tablespoons chipotle chiles in adobo chopped (less if you want less spicy)

 - 1 teaspoon salt